mpoiitis/GraphM-framework/README.md

 ## Text-Associated DeepWalk (TADW)

 TADW[[10]](#10) learns an embedding of nodes and fuses the node representations with node attributes.
 Learns the joint feature-proximal representations using regularized non-negative matrix factorization.
+TADW requires features to run, hence datasets Karate and p2p-Gnutella are not compatible.

 ### Usage